latinos/LHE-tools/README.md

 options:

-    it uses "new" to create N new files called new_1, new_2, ...
+    it uses "old.new" to create N new files called "new"_1, "new"_2, ...

 Backup